abdulrahmanabdulazeez/RandomPass/README.md

 ```
 This is an advanced random password generator
 which allows you specify reasons for creating
-the password and stores stores the generated password on
+the password and stores the generated password
-the reason specified as a html file allowing you to check on
+on your desktop as the reason specified as a html
-it at anytime.
+file allowing you to check on it at anytime.
 ```
 # Version
 ```